What is the NASENCO course?

 In September 2009 it became law for every new SENCO in a mainstream school to gain the National Award for SEN Coordination within 3 years of taking up the post.
 The course is designed around the Learning Outcomes for SENCOs, specified by the Department for Education, and aims to develop expertise in the leadership of SEND in schools.

-Students will have access to a high quality, interactive programme delivered by SEN specialists and will be provided with experienced Tutor support.
-They will learn how to integrate theory and practice to support the development of their role and in turn learn how to improve positive outcomes for children with SEND.
+Trainees will have access to high-quality and interactive programme delivered by SEND specialists and will be provided with experienced tutor support.
+They will learn how to integrate theory and practice to support the development of their role and in turn, learn how to improve positive outcomes for children with SEND.